cooper-org/cooper/docs/source/multipliers.rst

 Extensions
 ^^^^^^^^^^

-Certain optimization problems comprise a very large number of constraints.
+Certain optimization problems involve a very large number of constraints.
 For example, in a learning task one might impose a constraint *per data-point*.
 In these settings, explicitly maintaining one Lagrange multiplier per constraint becomes impractical :cite:p:`narasimhan2020multiplier`.
 We provide a